juxt/yada/manuscript/100_security.md

 ## Media-type sniffing protection

-By default, yada set the `X-Content-Type-Options` response header to `nosniff`.
+By default, yada sets the `X-Content-Type-Options` response header to `nosniff`.
 This tells browsers not to try to attempt to determine the content-type of the response body.

-Since yada sets the `Content-Type` header according to HTTP standards, there should never be a need for a browser to need to 'sniff' the response body for this information, preventing an attack that might exploit some vulnerability in this process.
+Since yada sets the `Content-Type` header according to HTTP standards, there should never be a need for a browser to 'sniff' the response body for this information, preventing an attack that might exploit some vulnerability in this process.